 Across from Missions Café and Fitness Center in the area known as "The Valley" are the San Antonio De Padua apartments.
-The San Antonio de Padua offers units consisting of studios for two residents and large one-bedroom apartments for three residents.
+The first floor will be a first- year living area, with 3-4 residents in these apartments will full kitchens, living areas and private bathrooms.
 A laundry room, study/computer lounge and recreation room are located on the ground level of this three-story building.
-A swimming pool is located at the south end of the building.

 Adjacent to the Missions Café and Fitness Center in the area known as "The Valley" are the San Buenaventura apartment complexes.
 San Buenaventura is USD's newest residence hall, and features apartments with larger rooms and bathrooms.
 The building also has a plethora of study rooms, multipurpose rooms and even a classroom, where several classes are held each year.